-Pulling one or both brake levers too hard may cause the front and/or rear wheels to skid or slide out of control.
+Compressing the brake lever too hard may cause the front and/or rear wheels to skid or slide out of control.
 If this happens, release all pressure on the lever immediately.
 Steer straight ahead to regain control.
 Then gently reapply the brakes.